 We may be past resolution season, but people are still working to have healthier lifestyles including diets that make them feel better.
 Plant based diets are one of many ways to get your health under control.
 Eating more plants and limiting or eliminating animal products can lead to a decreased risk of cancer, heart disease, high blood pressure, and more.

 Plant-based diets have been shown to reduce the risk of dementia, type 2 diabetes, most types of cancer, and more.
 Such diets can also aid in weight loss, even when calories are not restricted.

-Learn more about plant-based diets below.
+Learn more about how eating plants improves your health below.

 Further reading: Meat Consumption: Our Obsession With Meat